 If possible, ask for salmon fillets that are wider and thinner, rather than taller and thicker; they will cook faster and more evenly.

-- 1/4 tsp black pepper, freshly ground, or to taste, divided
+black pepper¼ tsp, freshly ground, or to taste, divided

-- 12 oz uncooked kale, Tuscan variety, ribs and stems removed, leaves torn into large pieces
+uncooked kale12 oz, Tuscan variety, ribs and stems removed, leaves torn into large pieces

-uncooked farmed salmon fillet(s) with or without skin, four 3 oz pieces
+uncooked farmed salmon fillet(s) with or without skin12 oz, four 3 oz pieces

 - Whisk 1 Tbsp lemon juice and a pinch garlic into yogurt; season to taste and set aside.

 - Place potatoes on a rimmed baking sheet; toss with 2 tsp oil and season to taste.
 Roast, tossing occasionally, until potatoes are well-browned and cooked through, 25-30 minutes.

 - Meanwhile, line a large rimmed baking sheet with parchment paper.
 In a large bowl, toss kale with crushed red pepper, remaining chopped garlic and 1 tsp oil; season to taste and place on prepared pan in an even layer.

 - When potatoes are done cooking, remove from oven; place salmon over potatoes on pan in a single layer.
 Drizzle salmon with remaining tsp oil; sprinkle with salt, black pepper and red pepper.
 Put kale in oven at same time as salmon; bake until crispy at edges, 5-8 minutes.
 Bake salmon until it begins to brown around edges and is just cooked through, 5–8 minutes (depending on thickness).
 Serve with reserved yogurt and a fresh squeeze of lemon.

 - Serving size: 3 oz salmon, 3/4 c kale, 1/2 c potatoes, 1/4 c yogurt